vasuadari/nebulex_memcached_adapter/README.md

 ```

 Since this adapter is implemented by means of `Memcachex`, it inherits the same
-options, including regular Memached options and connection options as well.
+options, including regular Memcached options and connection options as well.
 For
 more information about the options, please check out `NebulexMemcachedAdapter`
 module and also [Memcachex](https://github.com/ananthakumaran/memcachex).